SilentGrig/launch_school_js_101/lesson_4/notes.md

 Returns true or false depending on results of predicate callback provided.
 If any element returns a falsey value from predicate then will return false.

+### Array.prototype.fill()

+Fills original array with value provided from starting index to ending index.

 ### Array.prototype.filter()

 Returns a New Array of length equal to or less than original.
 With elements that return a truethy value from the predicate callback.